tapios/risk-networks/eakf/README.md

 ## New DA framework

 Seeks to make the observations and and data more modular.
+Key files are

+ `data.py`

-Key files *'data.py': Where one defines the data class, contains a method 'makes_observation(time,state)'of data at a
+Where one defines the data class, contains a method `makes_observation(time,state)` of data at a time and which states to observe

+ `observations`

-               time and which states to observe *'observations': contains 2 types of observation classes (state or time).
+contains 2 types of observation classes (state or time).

-                    - State observations relate to which nodes/states are being observed, contains a method 'measurement(DA_window)' provides the observated states in a DA window
+- State observations relate to which nodes/states are being observed, contains a method `measurement(DA_window)` provides the observated states in a DA window

-                    - Time observations relate to which times we make observations at, contains a method 'measurement(DA_window)' providing time in the DA_window where observations made *'eakf.py': as previously, contains 2 DA methods, 'obs(truth,cov)' to store an observation and  'update(state)' to update a state based on these truth,cov values
+- Time observations relate to which times we make observations at, contains a method `measurement(DA_window)` providing time in the DA_window where observations made

+ `eakf.py`:

+as previously, contains 2 DA methods, `obs(truth,cov)` to store an observation and  `update(state)` to update a state based on these truth,cov values

+ `data_assimilation.py`

-   *'data_assimilation.py': holds all the data,observations,DA method with an 'update(DA_window)' that calls the
-                            above methods fo perform the update step
+holds all the data,observations,DA method with an `update(DA_window)` that calls the above methods fo perform the update step

 ## Example